neok/oioi-documentation/docs/cpo/cdr.rst

 Sending CDRs
 ============
 CDRs are the basis of all billing and clearing.
-A CDR contains all required information about a finished session, e.g. the customer or the consumed energy.
+A CDR contains all required information about a session, e.g. the customer or the consumed energy.

 .. note:: You can also use this method to send information about sessions that just started or are still ongoing.